plafer/Tissue.jl/README.md

 + Flow limiter: if a `process()` ran way slower all of a sudden for a couple of shots, maybe send a message so that the generator rate is reevaluated.
 + Some nice error messages and reference number (e.g. E1032), similar to what Rust does
++ Generator calculator and @definputstream is ugly.
+The generator calculator is not a calculator, because we don't want to collect run time stats on it, so we need a separate code path
+    + Find a better abstraction.

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)